convincedcoder/convincedcoder.github.io-source/_posts/2018-09-29-Java-generics-wildcards-type-erasure.md

 ### At runtime, all types are raw

 Type erasure means that, at runtime, all types are raw.
-Therefore, something like `if (object instanceof ArrayList<Dog>)` will not compile because this check is impossible to execute at compile time.
+Therefore, something like `if (object instanceof ArrayList<Dog>)` will not compile because this check is impossible to execute at runtime.

 The `Class` instances that you get are also always raw types.
 There is no `ArrayList<Dog>.class`, only `ArrayList.class`.